 The Capital Area law Enforcement Foundation Inc. operates solely on donations from citizens and businesses, and are always looking for community support.
 All of our board members are law enforcement officers and/or survivors that volunteer their time to this organization.
-The Capital Area Law Enforcement Foundation is a nonprofit organization under Section 501(c)(3) with a pending status with the Internal Revenue Service.
+The Capital Area Law Enforcement Foundation is a nonprofit organization under Section 501(c)(3) with the Internal Revenue Service.
 All donations are tax deductible to the full extent permitted by law.

 Please use this form if you would like to make a donation to the Capital Area Law Enforcement Foundation.
 You will be directed to Paypal to submit a secure payment after you click submit.
 Many thanks for your generous support!